Time and time again I hear the same piece of advice being thrown in.

 3. Setting Break Times First

-When setting a timetable, put the breaks last, and place the highest or hardest work first to ensure breaks are treated as more psychologically as a reward.
+When setting a timetable, put the breaks after completion of the highest or hardest work first to ensure breaks are treated more psychologically as a reward.

 4. Timetables are Too General

-A big mistake that is often in generic timetables are that they are too general and include phrases like 'physics study'.
-The problem is that it needs to be more specific to ensure you are more willing to work, get started promptly and have a clear sense of direction.
-For example, if I said bake a cake you wouldn't know where to start whereas if I provide the instructions to bake the cake, you would know where to start and would more likely get started quickly.
+A big mistake that is often in generic timetables is that they are too general and include phrases like 'physics study'.
+The problem is that it needs to be more specific to ensure you are more willing to work, get started promptly, and have a clear sense of direction.
+For example, if I put bake a cake between 1 PM - 3 PM, I would have no idea where to start.
+However, if I said 1 PM - 1:30 PM, prepare and mix the ingredients, 1:30 PM - 2:00 PM bake the cake... and so on you would know where to begin.

-In terms of your timetable, make time slots for specific tasks, such as 'Answer Question 1 and 2 of Research Assignment', as it provides a clear direction of your day and makes you accountable to study by performance rather than by quantity of what time you perceived to have done in study.
+In terms of your timetable, make time slots for specific tasks, such as 'Answer Question 1 and 2 of Research Assignment', as it provides a clear direction of your day and makes you accountable to study by performance rather than by the quantity of what time you perceived to have done in the study session.